 About me…

 Ella Dabek was born and grew up in Poland.
-During school years, art was her favorite subject.
-As a teenager, she came to the US with her siblings and parents.
-It was a totally different world, new school, new home, no friends.
-She missed Poland very much and Poland will always be dear to her.
+During school years, art was always her favorite subject.
+After moving to the US with her family at a young age, she navigated a new world while holding dear the memories of her homeland.

-One day in spring, Ella found a Milan Art video on YouTube.
-She enrolled in the Beginner Course first to taste.
-And after that she enrolled in Mastery Program.
+A year ago, Ella enrolled in online Mastery Program of Milan Art Institute.
 She knew from the start, this was exactly what she was looking for.
 Creating art become her passion.
 It woke her up and she started to paint again and see it and feel it.

 She loves God and knows He has a plan for her and she wants to use her unique talent from God she was blessed with to make people happy.